jwcrandall/arkouda-DevOps/README.md

  * This also works fine from a jupyter notebook
  * there is an included Jupyter notebook called test_arkouda.ipynb

-## Data for development and testing
+## Data for Development and Testing
 The [Los Alamos National Lab NetFlow] dataset

 [Los Alamos National Lab NetFlow]:https://csr.lanl.gov/data/netflow.html